What is Viral Marketing, Why It’s Awesome And How To Do It

 Viral marketing has changed a lot over the years, in the past you could make something really stupid and funny and it’d go viral that you’d end up with Recording Contract (just like Weird Al Jankovich) and also getting featured in news media outlets across the United States.
 MyBoxinABox by Bunny is one fine example of that, and here it is:

-So there you have it folks, Viral Marketing explained.
-Hopefully you are able to utilize these new ideas in your marketing.
+So there you have it folks, Viral Marketing Examples explained.
+Hopefully you are able to utilize these new ideas in your marketing and create your great viral marketing campaign.
 One area where viral style marketing works amazing and will work in 2021 is Shopify dropshipping.